kaseymccormick/javascript_30/README.md

 #Javascript 30

-Following tutorials by [Wes Bos to create 30 things in 30 days with JS not using boiler plates or libraries.](https://javascript30.com/)  To improve my vanilla js.
+Following tutorials by [Wes Bos to create 30 things in 30 days with JS not using boiler plates or libraries.](https://javascript30.com/) to improve my vanilla js.

 I'm doing these exersizes as time allows, meaning sometimes at work and sometimes at home.
 When I can no longer work on the project at work due to other dependancies I work on these exercises because javascript will rule the world. :) Also in practicing better comitting because work uses different standards.

-- [ ] JavaScript Drum Kit
+- [x] JavaScript Drum Kit
-- [ ] JS + CSS Clock
+- [x] JS + CSS Clock
-- [ ] CSS Variables
+- [x] CSS Variables
-- [ ] Array Cardio, Day 1
+- [x] Array Cardio, Day 1
-- [ ] Flex Panel Gallery
+- [x] Flex Panel Gallery
 - [ ] Type Ahead
 - [ ] Array Cardio, Day 2
 - [ ] Fun with HTML5 Canvas
-- [ ] Dev Tools Domination
+- [x] Dev Tools Domination
 - [ ] Hold Shift and Check Checkboxes
 - [ ] Custom Video Player
 - [ ] Key Sequence Detection